The Enlightenment (Revision 2)

 This course aims to help you to understand the nature of the Enlightenment as an intellectual and cultural movement by exploring both the scholarly literature on eighteenth-century European thought and the original writings of influential philosophes.

-After completing the course, you should be able to meet the following specific objectives:
+After completing the course, you should be able to meet the following objectives:

 - Research and write effectively about the Enlightenment.